1. Pay off Student Loans

 5. Live Within Your Means / Budget

 Budgeting is the backbone of living within your means.
 As residency may be the first time you have received a significant paycheck, the first step to financial success is to build a monthly budget for your income and expenses.
-Feel free to use our complimentary budget.
 Once a budget is completed, you will gain an understanding of how much money you are able to set aside monthly to begin building an emergency fund.
 Once an emergency fund is fully established, you will be better suited to deal with an unexpected expense without having to resort to credit card debt.

 Residency is not the time to begin saving for retirement or investing.
 However, it is crucial that you avoid spending beyond your means, accumulate additional debt, or take on unnecessary recurring expenses (expensive car payment, cable bill, subscription services, etc.).